 What is Area of Circle?

-Area of a circle is the region covered or enclosed within its boundary.
+Area of a circle is the region covered or enclosed by its boundary and is calculated using the formula A = πr2.
 It is measured in square units.
+The below figure illustrates the area of a circle with radius “r”.

 Any geometrical shape has its own area.
 This area is the region that occupies the shape in a two-dimensional plane.
 Now we will learn about the area of the circle.
 So the area covered by one complete cycle of the radius of the circle on a two-dimensional plane is the area of that circle.
 Now how can we calculate the area for any circular object or space?
 In this case, we use the formula for the circle’s area.
 Let us discuss the formula now.